apache/flink/docs/dev/python/installation.md

 ## Environment Setup

-Your system may include multiple python versions and thus also include multiple python binary executables.
+Your system may include multiple Python versions, and thus also include multiple Python binary executables.
 You can run the following
-`ls` command to find out what python binary executables are available on your system:
+`ls` command to find out what Python binary executables are available in your system:

 {% highlight bash %}
 $ ls /usr/bin/python*
 {% endhighlight %}

-For satisfying the the version of python environment, you can choose to soft link `python` to point to your python3 interpreter:
+To satisfy the PyFlink requirement regarding the Python environment version, you can choose to soft link `python` to point to your `python3` interpreter:

 {% highlight bash %}
 ln -s /usr/bin/python3 python
 {% endhighlight %}

-In addition to the way of soft link, you can also choose to create a virtual env of Python.
-For details on the creating of virtual env, you can refer to the [Preparing Python Virtual Environment]({{ site.baseurl }}/dev/python/faq.html#preparing-python-virtual-environment)
+In addition to creating a soft link, you can also choose to create a Python virtual environment (`venv`).
+You can refer to the [Preparing Python Virtual Environment]({{ site.baseurl }}/dev/python/faq.html#preparing-python-virtual-environment) documentation page for details on how to achieve that setup.

 ## Installation of PyFlink

-PyFlink has already been deployed to PyPi and can be installed as following:
+PyFlink is available through [PyPi](https://pypi.org/project/apache-flink/) as a regular Python package and can be installed as follows:

 {% highlight bash %}
 {% if site.is_stable %}